Rionit/Rionit/README.md

 - Real life speedrunner
 - Knows how to pick up all dropped tables
 - Stopped a `rm -rf` with a fork bomb macro
-- Just force push and pray
+- Just force push and pray - just like next day after KFC meal
 - Thinkpad arched like his back
 - Jailbroken his Kindle
 - Tried Haskell -> Understands why monad is like a burrito